peteroupc/peteroupc.github.io/graphics.md

 Other requirements:

 - **Screen resolution:** The game screen image has no more than 307,200 total pixels (for example, 640 &times; 480, or 640 pixels horizontally and 480 pixels vertically).[^10]
+- **Rendering in software:** The game should include a mode in which the graphics are _rendered in software_.
+This means that the rendering of graphics does not rely on a video card, a graphics accelerator chip, or the operating system’s graphics API (such as GDI, OpenGL, or Direct3D) with the sole exception of sending a finished game screen image to the player's display (such as through GDI’s `StretchDIBits` or copying to VGA's video memory).
+The game can optionally support hardware acceleration of graphics as well (and can even use such acceleration by default when the game detects its availability).
 - **Music:** Music is in Standard MIDI files (SMF) only.
 The General MIDI System level 1 should be followed for such files.[^11]

 <a id=Classic_Graphics_in_Scope></a>